SeniorMars/seniormars.com/content/posts/trilogy/index.md

 ## Conclusion: The Tetralogical Universe of Computation

-The journey through these computational correspondences reveals something even more profound than separate trilogies – it unveils what we might call a "computational tetralogy" where the classical and quantum worlds combine with their parametrized perspectives.
+The journey through these computational correspondences reveals something even more than separate trilogies – it unveils what we might call a "computational tetralogy" where the classical and quantum worlds combine with their parametrized perspectives.

 When we merge the classical parametrized trilogy with the quantum trilogy, we arrive at a unified framework that encompasses: